ProticM/vue-gridmultiselect/docs/guide/examples.md

 ## Vuex

 By default, Vuex is supported.
 To make it work, replace `v-model` directive with `:value` binding and `@input` event.
-Simple as that
+Simple as that.

 HTML